FangQi96/mininet-Fat-Tree/README.md

 How it runs:

-        Copy this script to s favorite location in your linux machine then run bellow command:
+        Copy this script to s favorite location in your linux machine then run bellow commands:
         $user@Mymachine# cd <your-directory>
         $user@mymachine:/<your-directory># sudo python FatTreeTopo.py